Spring Hill, Virginia

 Spring Hill is an unincorporated community in Augusta County, Virginia, United States.

+The earliest inhabitant was the Irish sea captain James Patton, whose first home was a log cabin he built in 1741 at Spring Hill, on what is still known as the Patton Farm Road.
+On 25 October 1746, On 15 January 1754, Patton signed a contract with two Augusta County carpenters to construct a new home for him at Spring Hill: "a solidly-made a one-room log house, twenty feet square, to include...a wooden floor, high ceiling, and spacious loft."

 In 1882, Spring Hill was a thriving village with several stores and two churches.
 It, like other communities in Augusta County, flourished into the early 1900s.
 Today, all that is left is a Presbyterian church, some houses, and a few abandoned storefronts.
 It is part of the Staunton–Waynesboro Micropolitan Statistical Area.